vmware/container-service-extension/docs/INSTALLATION.md

 <a name="enable_cse_vcd_cli"></a>
 ## Enable CSE Client

-After initial installation of CSE, while running `vcd cse` commands, you'll probably notice an error like the the following.
+After initial installation of CSE, if you try running `vcd cse` commands, you'll probably notice an error like the the following:
 ```sh
 > vcd cse version
 Error: No such command "cse".